frankchen121212/SmartShop/README.md

 # Smart Shop

 ## Introduction
-This is a Simple GUI Demo of the
+This is a Simple GUI Demo of the bottled water selling Program.

 ## First the Program will give the default imformation for setup
 <div align="center">